HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/best-practices.md

 ### Using SSH keys for discovery

-If you plan to use a username and private key instead username and password for Data Collector authentication, generate the private key in RSA format.
+If you plan to use a username and private key instead of a username and password for Data Collector authentication, generate the private key in RSA format.

 ```
 ssh-keygen -m PEM -t rsa -b 4096